C0PEP0D/otto/docs/policies_definitions.rst

    \end{equation}

 The continuous nature of the belief state prevents from computing the optimal value function exactly.
-But near-optimal value functions can be approximated by neural networks trained using :ref:`reinforcement learning<sec-rl>`.
+But near-optimal value functions can be approximated by neural networks trained using :ref:`deep reinforcement learning<sec-rl>`.

 Neural network policy
 =====================